howardsolutions/docker-bootdev/README.md

 -  is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.

 - We've had virtual machines (like VirtualBox) for a long time.
-The trouble with virtual machines is that they're slow as h*ck.
-Booting one up usually takes longer than a physical machine.
+The trouble with virtual machines is that they're SLOW as h*ck.
+Booting one up usually takes LONGER than a physical machine.

 - Containers, on the other hand, gives us 90% of the benefits of virtual machines, but are SUPER lightweight.